tommaso-giovannelli/snee/README.md

-snee is the name of the code associated with the manuscript entitled “Pareto sensitivity, most-changing sub-fronts, and knee solutions”.
+snee is the name of the code associated with the manuscript entitled “Pareto sensitivity, most-changing sub-fronts, and knee solutions”, available at https://arxiv.org/pdf/2501.16993.

 snee is freely available for research, educational or commercial use,